kalekdev/uni/semester-1/analysis-1/notes.typ

 $
   abs(z dot w) >= x_1 x_2 + y_1 y_2 qed
 $
+TODO: Rewrite as dot product of n-dimensional space, derive triangle inequality from it.
+The complex only description does not do it justice!
+Maybe better suited in my linear algebra notes...

 / Theorem - Complex Triangle Inequality: We can show that the triangle inequality also holds true $forall z= x_1 + y_1 i, w = x_2 + y_2 i in CC$:
 $